-We hope that the preceeding sections have given the reader an idea of the usefulness and extensibility of the LLADD library.
+We hope that the preceding sections have given the reader an idea of the usefulness and extensibility of the LLADD library.
 In this section we focus on performance evaluation.

 In order to evaluate the physical and logical hashtable implementations, we first ran a test that inserts some tuples into the database.
 For this test, we chose fixed-length (key, value) pairs of integers.
-For simplicity, our hashtable implementations currently only support fixed-length keys and values, so this this test puts us at a significant advantage.
-It also provides an example of the type of workload that LLADD handles well, since LLADD is specifically designed to support application specific transactional data structures.
-For comparison, we ran "Record Number" trials, named after the Berkeley DB access method.
-In this case, the two programs essentially stored the data in a large array on disk.
+For simplicity, our hash-table implementations currently only support fixed-length keys and values, so this this test puts us at a significant advantage.
+It also provides an example of the type of workload that LLADD handles well; LLADD is designed to support application specific transactional data structures.
+For comparison, we also ran "Record Number" trials, named after the Berkeley DB access method.
+In this case, data is essentially stored in a large ondisk array.
 This test provides a measurement of the speed of the lowest level primitive supported by Berkeley DB, and the corresponding LLADD extension.

 The times included in Figure 5 include page file and log creation, insertion of the tuples as a single transaction, and a clean program shutdown.
-We used the "transapp.cs" program from the Berkeley DB 4.2 tutorial to run the Berkeley DB tests, and hardcoded it to use integers instead of strings.
-We used the Berkeley DB "DB_HASH" index type for the hashtable implementation, and "DB_RECNO" in order to run the "Record Number" test.
+We used the "transapp.cs" program from the Berkeley DB 4.2 tutorial to run the Berkeley DB tests, and hard-coded it to use integers instead of strings.
+We used the Berkeley DB "DB_HASH" index type for the hash-table implementation, and "DB_RECNO" in order to run the "Record Number" test.

-Since LLADD addresses records as {Page, Slot,

-Size} triples, which is a lower level interface than Berkeley DB exports, we used the expandable array that supports the hashtable implementation to run the "LLADD Record Number" test.
+Since LLADD addresses records as {Page, Slot, Size} triples, which is a lower level interface than Berkeley DB exports, we used the expandable array that supports the hash-table implementation to run the "LLADD Record Number" test.

 One should not look at Figure 5, and conclude "LLADD is almost five times faster than Berkeley DB," since we chose a hash table implementation that is tuned for fixed-length data.
-Instead, the conclusions we draw from this test are that, first, LLADD's primitive operations are on par, perforance wise, with Berkeley DB's, which we find very encouraging.
-Second, even a highly tuned implementation of a "simple," general purpose data structure is not without overhead, and for applications where performance is important a special purpose structure may be appropriate.
+Instead, the conclusions we draw from this test are that, first, LLADD's primitive operations are on par, performance wise, with Berkeley DB's, which we find very encouraging.
+Second, even a highly tuned implementation of a "simple" general-purpose data structure is not without overhead, and for applications where performance is important a special purpose structure may be appropriate.

-The logical logging version of LLADD's hashtable outperformed the physical logging version for two reasons.
+The logical logging version of LLADD's hash-table

+outperformed the physical logging version for two reasons.
 First, since it writes fewer undo records, it generates a smaller log file.
 Second, in order to emphasize the performance benefits of our extension mechanism, we use lower level primitives for the logical logging version.
 The logical logging version implements locking at the bucket level, so many mutexes that are acquired by LLADD's default mechanisms are redundant.
-The physical logging version of the hashtable serves as a rough proxy for an implementation on top of a non-extendible system.
+The physical logging version of the hash-table serves as a rough proxy for an implementation on top of a non-extendible system.
 Therefore, it uses LLADD's default mechanisms, which include the redundant acquisition of locks.

 As a final note on our first performance graph, we would like to address the fact that LLADD's hashtable curve is non-linear.
-LLADD currently uses a fixed-size in-memory hashtable implementation in many areas, and it is possible that we exceeded the fixed-size of this hashtable on the larger test sets.
+LLADD currently uses a fixed-size in-memory hash-table implementation in many areas, and it is possible that we exceeded the fixed-size of this hash-table on the larger test sets.
 Also, LLADD's buffer manager is currently fixed size.
-Regardless of the cause of this nonlinearity, we do not believe that it is fundamental to our implementation.
+Regardless of the cause of this non-linearity, we do not believe that it is fundamental to our design.